Vegan Chocolate Zucchini Bread

 However, I understand that all kitchens and ovens are different so here are some tips:

-- Make sure you're using a big enough loaf tin.
-My tin was 3-inches (7cm) tall and the zucchini bread quickly grew taller than that.
+- Make sure you’re using a big enough loaf pan.
+My loaf pan was 3-inches (7cm) tall and the zucchini bread quickly grew taller than that.
 If you have a shorter loaf pan, I recommend using larger loaf pan (for example, a 9-inch loaf pan) or bake the excess batter in a muffin tin.

 - If your oven has a strong top heating element, the top of your loaf may burn.
 Keep an eye on the loaf and, if needed, tent the loaf with aluminum foil during baking.